Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Appendix

-In Appendix~\ref{appendix:relation_NTK} we show the equivalence between our variational characterization of the implicit bias of gradient descent in function space and the description in terms of a kernel norm minimization problem.
-We provide an interpretable description of the kernel norm.
+\item \hj{In Appendix~\ref{app:skip_connection}, we introduce the network with skip connections and obtain the same implicit bias result without adjusting the training data. } \item In Appendix~\ref{appendix:relation_NTK} we show the equivalence between our variational characterization of the implicit bias of gradient descent in function space and the description in terms of a kernel norm minimization problem. \item In Appendix~\ref{appendix:smoothingspline} we discuss the relation between the gradient descent optimization trajectory and a trajectory of spatially adaptive smoothing splines with decreasing smoothness regularization coefficient which converges to the spatially adaptive interpolating spline. \item In Appendix~\ref{appendix:splines} we give the explicit form of the solution to our variational problem, i.e., the spatially adaptive interpolating spline, which corresponds to the output function after gradient descent training in the infinite width limit. \item In Appendix~\ref{app:generalizations} we comment on possible extensions and generalizations of the analysis. \end{itemize}

-In Appendix~\ref{appendix:smoothingspline} we discuss the relation between the gradient descent optimization trajectory and a trajectory of spatially adaptive smoothing splines with decreasing smoothness regularization coefficient which converges to the spatially adaptive interpolating spline.
+\section{Numerical Illustration of the Theoretical Results}

-In Appendix~\ref{appendix:splines} we give the explicit form of the solution to our variational problem, i.e.\ the spatially adaptive interpolating spline, which corresponds to the output function upon gradient descent training in the infinite width limit.
+\paragraph{Implementation of gradient descent} Training is implemented as full-batch gradient descent.
+In practice we choose the learning rate as follows.
+We start with a large learning rate and keep decreasing it by half until we observe that the loss function decreases.
+After that, we start training with the fixed learning rate we found.
+We observe that the learning rate we found is inversely proportional to the width $n$ of the neural network.
+This observation is in accord with Theorem~\ref{minimum_weight} with respect to the upper bound of the learning rate in order to converge.

-In Appendix~\ref{app:generalizations} we comment on some of the possible extensions and generalizations of the analysis.
-In particular, we give a generalization of Theorem~\ref{thm:theorem1} to the case of multi-dimensional inputs, and a formulation for neural networks with activation function different from ReLU.
+We note that the implicit bias in parameter space shown in Theorem~\ref{minimum_weight} is independent of the specific step size that is used in the optimization, so long as it is small enough (see Appendix~\ref{proof1}).
+The stopping criterion for training of the neural network is that the change in the training loss in consecutive iterations is less than a pre-specified threshold: $|L(\theta_{t})-L(\theta_{t-1})|\leq 10^{-8}$.

-\section{Numerical illustration of the theoretical results}
+We use ASI (see Appendix \ref{app:ASI}) at initialization.
+Then the initial output function of the network is $f(\cdot,\theta_0)\equiv 0$.
+Hence in the figures the network output function is actually equal to the difference from initialization.